softwaresalt/.salt/AzureDevOps/AzDO.Guidelines.UserStory.ReqFields.md

+---
 layout: page
 title: "User Story Requirements"
 permalink: /AzureDevOps
+---

-# Azure DevOps Guidelines: User Story Definition of Done (DoD)
+# Azure DevOps Guidelines: User Story Required Fields

 This definition is specific to Azure DevOps user stories.
 Other systems, such as Jira, will have a different set of fields with some overlaps.
 This definition also includes fields specific to the ServicesAgile_V5_DataStrategy Agile template, but these fields will be called as Data Strategy (_DS_) specific fields.
 Some projects will be based on a customer's tenant that may not be customizable to includes these additional fields.
 For more details, see the section on [what a good user story looks like](/Agile-Process-Guidance/Sprint-Planning).

 ## Main Fields

 - **Assigned To**
 - **Area**
 - **Iteration**